pearsonca/scala-commsim/index.md

 difficulties (ignoring effects that preclude simultaneous measures of particular features).
-For the natural sciences, all of these problems are amplified, and we start to see the problem of measurements changing meaning as we continue in time and of the act of measurement having practical consequences for the subject.
+For the natural sciences, all of these problems are amplified, and we start to see the problem of measurements changing meaning as we continue in time and the act of measurement having practical consequences for the subject.
 For all the time spent smashing protons attempting to find the Higgs boson, we may reliably expect that having started the same experiment a few years (even decades) earlier or later would not affect our resulting knowledge, nor has the nature of